RepreZen/Semoasa/README.md

                 * **(other)** - other properties, TBD
             * **schema** (type: Schema Object or reference) - an OAS 3.0-compliant Schema Object describing the expected value of the extension property.
 May be specified inline, or may be a JSON reference thereto.
             * **oas2** (type: OAS2 Context Object) - Specifies usage in OAS2 context.
+                * **usage** - specifies allowed usage as one of the following:
+                    - `prohibited` - may not be used in oas2.
+                    - `unrestricted` - may be used in any oas2 object that allows specification extension properties.
-                * **usage** - specifies whether usage is PROHIBITED, UNRESTRICTED, or RESTRICTED to set of object types, to be specified in the 'objectTypes' property.
+                    - `restricted` - may be used only in objects of the types types be specified in the 'objectTypes' property.
                 * **objectTypes** (value: array of OAS2ObjectTypeName enum) - A list of OAS2 object types in which the extension property may be used.
 Valid only if 'usage' is RESTRICTED.
             * **oas3** (type: OAS3 Context Object) - Specifies usage in OAS3 context.
+                * **usage** - specifies allowed usage as one of the following:
+                    - `prohibited` - may not be used in oas3.
+                    - `unrestricted` - may be used in any oas3 object that allows specification extension properties.
-                * **usage** - specifies whether usage is PROHIBITED, UNRESTRICTED, or RESTRICTED to set of object types, to be specified in the 'objectTypes' property.
+                    - `restricted` - may be used only in objects of the types types be specified in the 'objectTypes' property.
                 * **objectTypes** (value: array of OAS3ObjectTypeName enum) - A list of OAS3 object types in which the extension property may be used.
 Valid only if 'usage' is RESTRICTED.
     * **components** (type: Components Object) - collections of reusable components.
         * **schemas** (type: Schemas Object) - catalog of reusable Schema Objects.